Has God given you a 2020 vision and says it will come to pass, yet everything around you says otherwise? According to (Habakkuk 2:3 EASY)God said,

 Scripture says, don’t let your left hand know what your right hand is doing.
 So do yourself a favor, and keep your dream between you and God until it is time to reveal it.
 Instead of telling folks, just show them.In quietness and confidence is your strength (Isaiah 30:15, NLT).

 2. A vision God gives doesn’t happen overnight.

 Joseph was 17 when he received the vision for his life and 30 when it eventually came to pass.
 It took 13 years for it to manifest.
 God will often show you the end result, but not what happens in between.
 He’s vague on details and it will be a process to getting there.
 You just have to keep the end in mind and trust the process even if the end seems like it’ll never come.

 3. Your current circumstances are not indicative of your final destination.

 Before Tyler Perry was Tyler Perry, he was Emmitt.
 He often tells the story of how it took him years of bad decisions, setbacks, and disappointments before his dreams began to come to fruition.
-I can remember meeting him nearly 20 years ago before he made his first movie, walking the streets of Savannah in the SSU homecoming parade promoting himself and his brand trying to fulfill his dreams.
+I can remember meeting him nearly 20 years ago before he made his first movie, walking the streets of Savannah in the Savannah State University homecoming parade promoting himself and his brand trying to fulfill his dreams.